nathanchica/life_event_logger_monorepo/README.md

 Vercel's rewrite rules to serve both applications from the same domain, achieving the original goal for secure cookie sharing without CORS issues.

+See frontend README for details on the authentication flow: [Authentication & Refresh Token Flow](./apps/web/README.md#authentication--refresh-token-flow).

 Even though the apps are deployed separately, the monorepo structure provides valuable benefits:

 - **Simplified Development**: One repository to clone and set up